Asset Protection Lawyer Serving Mississippi Families

 Planning for tax protection is very different from planning to protect from other creditors and is best left to tax experts.
 The federal estate tax credit is currently $13,610,000 (2024), possibly higher for married couples, and therefore tax planning is not a major concern to most people.

-I am attorney Angela Davis-Morris.
-At Davis-Morris Law Firm, I can help you safeguard your lifetime of assets from being dissipated by lawsuits, nursing homes and divorce.
-Call today to discuss your specific concerns.
+As your estate planning attorney, I can help you safeguard your lifetime of assets from being dissipated by lawsuits, nursing homes and divorce.

 Should Planning For Long-Term Care Costs Be Part Of My Estate Plan?